House painting cost estimator: How much does it cost?

 If you’re a professional painter, you know that estimating a paint job is one of the toughest parts of the painting business.
 Every contractor will price a paint job differently, and there are various ways to calculate a paint job.

-Whether you’re estimating the cost of painting one room or an entire house, you want to create as accurate an estimate as possible.
-A house painting cost estimator will give you a standard process and make calculating paint costs much easier.
+Whether you’re estimating the cost of painting one room or an entire house, you want to create an accurate estimate.
+A house painting cost estimator gives you a standard process and makes calculating paint costs easy.

 How much to charge for a professional paint job

-That being said, you must deliver as accurate an estimate as possible to your customer.
-If you estimate too low or too high, you end up losing your customer’s trust and putting your business at risk of losing revenue.
+That being said, you must deliver an accurate estimate to your customer.
+If you estimate too low or too high, you lose your customer’s trust and put your business at risk of losing revenue.

 Of course, you want to account for unexpected costs, but you shouldn’t price so high to the point where your customer is paying more than they need to.
 Likewise, if you participate as part of a bidding process, you should not price low just to outbid the competition.